mitmedialab/rr_audio_entrainer/README.md

     - Used in morphing audio in python, no Praat
     - BSD license

+#### PYTHONPATH
+You will probably have to add python's default path to your shell config.
+For Ubuntu 14.04, the line to add is:

+`export PYTHONPATH=$PYTHONPATH:/usr/lib/python2.7/dist-packages/'

+You have to add the default location to `PYTHONPATH` because initially, `PYTHONPATH` is not set, and thus python defaults to checking a default location...  but other shell config files may add to `PYTHONPATH`, thus _setting_ `PYTHONPATH`, which means python no longer checks its default location...
+So we have to add the default back into the path.

+In particular, if you have added the ROS setup shell config files to your shell config file (e.g., if you have a line like `source /opt/ros/indigo/setup.bash` in your .bashrc), you'll need to add this line.

+`

 ### Praat

 To morph audio using Praat, you must have [Praat](http://www.praat.org) installed.
 The